|Guide||♦||116 Triplogs||3 Topics|

-From here you will walk along the creek bed and it is a fantastic area.
+From here, you will walk along the creek bed, and it is a fantastic area.
 The creek drops significantly into a deep ravine.
 Then you start climbing.
 Climbing and climbing and climbing!
-There is a point where again you can go the wrong way.
-When you start switch backing and you come to a place where there are some wooden logs hammered down to what looks like a logical step and a trail to the left, that is a faux trail.
-The real trail switches to the right and continues the grueling, er, I mean, heart-rate enhancing climb up.
+There is a point where again, you can go the wrong way.
+When you begin switchbacking, and you come to a place where some wooden logs are hammered down to what looks like a logical step and a trail to the left, that is a faux trail.
+The actual trail switches to the right and continues the grueling, er, I mean, heart-rate enhancing climb up.
 You will finally reach a sign that indicates Catalina Highway is 1.4 miles.
 There are a couple of trail crossings here, but you want to go in the direction of Catalina Highway.
-From here, you guessed it, you keep climbing!
+From here, you guessed it; you keep climbing!
 It is a very long 1.4 miles.
-You will emerge on to an old jeep trail.
-Just keep following this and you will reach Shangri-La, the beloved parking area with excellent restrooms.
+You will emerge onto an old jeep trail.
+Just keep following this, and you will reach Shangri-La, the beloved parking area with excellent restrooms.

 This is a wonderful trail that passes through an area of such diverse biology that part of it has been designated a Research Natural Area.
 Views are diverse too, facing both east and west in what is a unique situation among generally south and west-facing Santa Catalina trails.
 In addition, many of these attractions can be reached by hiking the first part of the trail, which is easier, and avoiding those steeper portions that account for its more difficult rating.